 - Why should I learn about NASA's organization chart, Applied Sciences, and Capacity Building?

 NASA supports DEVELOP, and it is important to know where that funding is coming from and who is in charge of it.
 If you are selected to represent your project and DEVELOP at a conference or meeting, it is important that you know who the key personnel are so that you can interact with them intelligently.
-These people also visit NASA centers and universities often, so understanding their role is key to great interaction with them. - What are the ASP National Application Areas and do they ever change?
-There are nine presently - Agriculture, Climate, Disasters, Ecological Forecasting, Energy, Health & Air Quality, Oceans, Water Resources, and Weather.
+These people also visit NASA centers and universities often, so understanding their role is key to great interactions with them. - What are the ASP National Application Areas and do they ever change?
+There are eight presently Agriculture & Food Security, Disasters, Ecological Forecasting, Energy, Health & Air Quality, Transportation & Infrastructure, Urban Development, and Water Resources.

 They do change occasionally, but any changes are decided on and driven by NASA HQ.

 What's the difference between Earth observations (EO) and Earth Observing Systems (EOS)?
 EO is an umbrella term that covers the full satellite suite, while EOS is a very specific subset of those.
-Only if your project is solely using satellites that are part of the formal EOS, you can use the term EOS in the description of your project. http://eospso.nasa.gov/missioncategory/3.
+Only if your project is solely using satellites that are part of the formal EOS, can you use the term EOS in the description of your project. http://eospso.nasa.gov/mission-category/3.